oracle-quickstart/oci-monte-carlo-simulations-FSI/README.md

 All of them are complex portfolios (build with more than one deal).
 Internally, each portfolio can include simple or complex deals.

+To run the client and start the calculation:

+    python3 main.py [INPUTFILE]

 ## Simple or complex deal examples
 Simple deal means that number of Monte Carlo simulations will be 3.000.000 or less and won't be splitable